-Thus the main obstacle to demonstrating \eqref{eq:wash:approach:gap} is to establish irreducibility, which is not so transparent from the path set out in previous works e.g. \cite{EMattingly2001,HairerMattingly06, ConstantinGlattHoltzVicol2013,FoldesGlattHoltzRichardsThomann2013}.
-This is because the system \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} with its stochastic terms removed can have highly non-trivial dynamics; \cite{ConstantinDoerin1999, ConstantinDoering2001, Wang2004a, park2006, OttoSeis2011}.
-We proceed to show that despite this observation every invariant measure of \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} contains zero as a common point of support.
-Indeed we establish with the use of another Foias-Prodi bound that a Girsanov shift of \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} has almost trivial dynamics with positive probability.
-We then employ moment estimates and stopping time arguments to translate this non-zero probability back to the original system \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} yielding the desired irreducibility
+In order to establish convergence of invariant states on the extended phase space, we adapt a methodology from recent joint work of the authors with Friedlander \cite{FoldesFriedlanderGlattHoltzRichards2016} which enhances \eqref{eq:wash:approach:gap} to a ``lifted'' contraction property with respect to a carefully chosen metric (see Lemma \ref{lem:lift} below).
+By invoking this lifted contraction property, and appropriately modifying the argument in \eqref{eq:strat:1}--\eqref{eq:strat:2}, the convergence of invariant states as $\prN \rightarrow \infty$ reduces to establishing the convergence of solutions of \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp} to those of \eqref{eq:B:vel:inf}--\eqref{eq:B:temp:inf} at a fixed time $t_* > 0$, independent of $\eps$, when the initial conditions have the same distribution in temperature only.

-We turn to the second major challenge: the convergence of solutions at a fixed finite time as $\Pr \to \infty$, as desired in \eqref{eq:eq:wash:approach:sum}.
-Here we need to develop a suitable asymptotic analysis for \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp}.
-This is a non-trivial task since the small parameter lies in front of the time derivative terms in \eqref{eq:B:eqn:vel}.
-Similarly to \cite{Wang2004a,Wang2004b,Wang2005,Wang2007,Wang2008a,Wang2008b} we derive an `intermediate system' which is close to the finite Prandtl system over bound time intervals and which converges to the infinite Prandtl system after an $O(\eps)$ time transient.
-However, in our case time regularity properties crucially used in previous works is missing due to the stochastic forcing.
+The second major challenge regards the convergence of solutions of \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp} on finite time intervals as $\prN \to \infty$ for which we develop a suitable asymptotic analysis.
+This is a non-trivial task since the small parameter $1/\prN$ lies in front of the time derivative terms in \eqref{eq:B:eqn:vel}.
+Moreover the convergence analysis in \cite{Wang2004a,Wang2004b,Wang2005,Wang2007,Wang2008a,Wang2008b} for a deterministic analogue of \eqref{eq:B:eqn:vel}--\eqref{eq:B:eqn:temp} requires significant modification.
+In particular these references crucially use higher temporal regularity properties which are missing in our stochastic setting.
 As a substitute we derive a stochastic evolution equation for the velocity component and use martingale properties of associated It\=o integrals.
-Our analysis then takes advantage of some previously unobserved cancellations in the error terms and delicate stopping time arguments.
+Our analysis then takes advantage of uniform moment estimates from \cite{FoldesGlattHoltzRichardsWhitehead2015}, some previously unobserved cancellations in certain error terms and delicate stopping time arguments.